Case Study: Largo

 – Will Payne, Management Analyst, City of Largo

 Now citizens can explore the budget and other financial data online in various graphical formats selected by the user with OpenBook.
 Online tools such as OpenBook and the City of Largo’s short video on their budgeting goals, has improved how the public and city officials can access information on how tax dollars are being managed in a more transparent and collaborative way.
 As part of an ongoing campaign to encourage more public engagement, the City will continue to use OpenBook as an outlet to translate information about the budget that is much more relatable to the public.
+As well, the City launched an interactive Budget Simulator by Balancing Act (a Questica Partner).

 The reporting system in Questica Budget became the primary tool for expenditure tracking, analysis, reporting, as well as the annual budget preparation and capital infrastructure program (CIP).